jai/jai.github.io/_includes/index.md

 Hi - thanks for checking out my page!
 I'm Jai Govindani, an entrepreneur and iOS developer currently residing in Bangkok, Thailand.
 If I haven't been lazy, there should be a list of social media profile links somewhere on this page that you can use to get to know me better if you're so inclined.

-I've made this page to highlight my open source contributions and stuff I'm working on.
-I'd also like to add a page of libraries I use at some point - a lot of people have done a lot of great work that's saved me a lot of time and I owe it to them to highlight their contributions.

 ### Some of my work

 [Foundation Safety](https://github.com/jai/FoundationSafety)